HanGuiqing/Classification-of-Micro-plastics-Based-on-Elemental-Composition/README.md

-# Classification of Microplastics Based on Elemental Composition
+# Identification and Quantification of Plastic/Microplastic Mixtures from Elemental Composition

 **Code for the study:**
 *Utilizing machine learning to accelerate the identification and quantification of plastics or microplastics via their basic elemental compositions*